spirometers

 Spirometers

-PC-based, desktop and handheld spirometers to diagnose and monitor lung conditions.
-Designed for use in lung function test programmes within occupational health and respiratory care.
+Spirometers designed for monitoring lung conditions.
+For use in lung function test programmes within occupational health and respiratory care.

 Our spirometers